SuperOfficeDocs/superoffice-docs/docs/ai-services/configuration-ai/getting-started.md

 ## Step 2 - Choose the selection of request to use for analysis

+> [!NOTE]
+> You must have created a selection of the request in the Sales client before continuing.
+See step 1 above.

 1. Open Settings and Maintenance.

 2. Click **AI services** in the menu.

 3. Under **Categorization**, choose the selection of requests to teach the system.

-4. Click the drop-down to select item.
+4. Click the drop-down to select an item.

-5. Search for the selection-name to choose it.
+5. Search for the name of the selection to choose it.
-    * Note: you need to have created a selection of the request in the Sales client.
-See step 1 above.

     ![x][img10]